tkowalski29/yambot/README.md

 ```

 #### Modal Forms
-Pop-up forms for more complex input.
+Pop-up forms for more complex input. **Note**: Only `text` and `textarea` field types are supported in modal forms due to Discord's limitations.

 ```yaml
 - name: feedback-form